 Most romantic places to stay: Alamanda Palm Cove, The Reef Retreat, The Elysium

-Located oughly 25 to 30 minutes north of Cairns and slightly further from Port Douglas, Palm Cove strikes a nice balance between seclusion from busier tourist hubs while still allowing easy access to all the activities and Great Barrier Reef trips which serve as the main drawcard for visitors to the region.
+Located oughly 25 to 30 minutes north of Cairns, Palm Cove strikes a nice balance between seclusion from busier tourist hubs while still allowing easy access to all the activities and Great Barrier Reef trips which serve as the main drawcard for visitors to the region.

 Views from the shoreline reach out to the adjacent Double Island and its surrounding coral sea, and the majority of dining options in its main street overlook this panorama for a truly romantic food-and-scenery spectacle.
 Head to the beach at sunrise to witness an incredible sight, you won’t regret it!

 9. Hunter Valley, NSW